Skating school info in English

 www.taitoluistin.fi

 The stores also sell used skates.
-By showing the Helsingin Luistelijat membership card, you can get a discount at some of the stores when buying new skates.
+By showing the Helsingin Luistelijat membership card, you may get a discount at some of the stores when buying new skates.

 MOVING UP FROM THE SKATING SCHOOL

-From the skating school, it can be possible to move up to training groups, and further into competitive groups, in individual figure skating or in synchronized team skating.
+After the skating school, it is possible to continue to advance in the sport by moving up to more advanced training groups, and further into competitive groups, in individual figure skating, in ice dance or in synchronized team skating.

-If the skater isn't interested in competing or her/his skills do not reach the competitive level, it is also possible to move from skating school up to one of the amateurs group, which offer training twice a week.
+If the skater isn't interested in competing or her/his skills do not reach the competitive level, it is also possible to move from skating school up to the amateurs' group, which offer training twice a week.

-Helsingin Luistelijat also offers skating for adults: a skating school for grown-ups, figure skating group for adults and the adult synchronized skating teams Creme de Ments and Ice Elegance.
+Helsingin Luistelijat also offers skating for adults: a skating school, ice dance and figure skating groups as well as the adult synchronized skating teams.
+Read more here.

 EVENTS